Giralang walk directions

 Directions

-Giralang Ovals to Barton Highway (15 minutes)
+Giralang shops to Barton Highway (15 minutes)

 This footpath follows a narrow easement between the back fences of suburban houses.

-11. Cross to the other side of the street, pausing in the central pedestrian island if necessary, towards a small park planted with pine trees.
+4. Cross to the other side of the street, pausing in the central pedestrian island if necessary, towards a small park planted with pine trees.

-12. Turn hard right to walk along a concrete footpath along the side of the street, passing a bus stop.
+5. Turn hard right to walk along a concrete footpath along the side of the street, passing a bus stop.
 Shortly after the bus stop, the concrete footpath forks three ways.
 Take the middle fork which gradually veers to the left through the park away from the street, not the hard left or hard right forks.
 Follow the concrete footpath as it continues through the trees, ignoring another fork to the right.
 The park widens as you continue up hill.

 Off leash opportunity starts after passing through the coppers logs.

-Pass through the coppers logs where the park opens wide both left and right, and continue walking ahead on the track towards the eucalyptus trees, a highway in the distance (the Barton Highway) and beyond that the new suburb of Crace.
+Pass through the coppers logs where the park opens wide both left and right, and continue walking ahead on the track towards the eucalyptus trees, a highway in the distance (the Barton Highway), and beyond that the new suburb of Crace.

-14. Well before you reach the highway, the dirt track is bisected by a wide dirt track.
+7. Well before you reach the highway, the dirt track is bisected by a wide dirt track.
 Turn right to follow this wide dirt track.

 Barton Highway to Kaleen-Giralang border (20 minutes)

-15. Continue following the dirt track a good 15 minutes or more as it runs between the Barton Highway on your left and the houses of Giralang on your right.
+8. Continue following the dirt track a good 15 minutes or more as it runs between the Barton Highway on your left and the houses of Giralang on your right.

 This semi bush parkland strip is wide enough to provide a good buffer between the sometimes noisy highway and Giralang's houses and streets.